boldingd/EclipsePhaseContent/ItemsGuide.md

 ### Wildcat

-The Wildcat is a common, mass-produced combat bot that appears throughoug the inner system.
+The Wildcat is a common, mass-produced combat bot that appears throughout the inner system.
 While it mainly produced and deployed within the Planetary Consortium, it can also be found in the police forces of the Morningstar Constellation, in the Lunar-LaGrange Alliance, and even in parts of the Extropian main belt.
 Physically, they are small, quadrupedal bots, with a lean layout built to run, and a turret mounted top-and-center.
-There is no "head" to abstruct the turrets field of view; sensors are positioned around the bot, and the cyberbrain is well-protected in the center of the mech.
+There is no "head" to obstruct the turrets field of view; sensors are positioned around the bot, and the cyberbrain is well-protected in the center of the mech.
 (Because this would limit the bot's ability to peek around or over obstacles, it is equipped with a single, articulated fiberoptic camera, mounted center-front.)

 Though it specifications might not be impressive, the bot should not be underestimated.
 It is a practical and efficient piece of military hardware, well adapted to its particular roles.
-In particular, it is cheap enough to be deployed in tens and hundres, and it is designed to be particularly effective in groups; Sentinels should never assume thay are only facing one Wildcat.
+In particular, it is cheap enough to be deployed in tens and hundreds, and it is designed to be particularly effective in groups; Sentinels should never assume that they are only facing one Wildcat.

 Sentinels should also note the specialized gear that the Wildcat is equipped with, which will foil many standard tactics and strategies.
 The bots boast an redundant and boosted antenna array, which gives them a powerful edge in jamming; built-in farcasters make them effectively impossible to hack without careful planning; the bot ALIs include an infosec defense package, which allows them to put up surprising resistance even if they are compromised; and sonar and x-ray systems allow them to defeat most forms of optical chamoflage (including invisible metamaterials).